barseghyanartur/starbase/readme.rst

 Create a connection instance
 -----------------------------------------
 Defaults to 127.0.0.1:8000.
-Specify when creating a connection instance if your defaults are different.
+Specify when creating a connection instance if your settings are different.

 >>> c = Connection()